-If you thought you already know all the benefits of royal jelly then think again.
-Another study conducted and published in Avicenna Journal of Phytomedicine showed the effectiveness royal jelly when it comes to curing male infertility.
+If you thought you already know all the benefits of this honeybee product then think again.
+Another study conducted and published in Avicenna Journal of Phytomedicine showed the effectiveness when it comes to curing male infertility.
 It showed that royal jelly improves: the sperm count, testosterone levels, sperm mobility, sperm viability, and maturity.
 It is a natural remedy for infertility in men.

 8. What about Diabetic Patients?

 Royal jelly has some beneficial effects on those suffering from diabetes.
-Recent studies found out that men and women suffering from diabetes 2 experienced some immense improvement after they took royal jelly as a remedy for the disease.
-The research found out that those who took royal jelly got excellent results with their glucose levels.
+Recent studies found out that men and women suffering from diabetes 2 experienced some immense improvement after they took it as a remedy for the disease.
+The research found out that those who took it got excellent results with lowered glucose levels.

 9. Menopause and Postmenopausal Symptoms